What are email reputation pools? (email IPs)

 By avoiding to mix up low-spam risk emails and high-spam risk emails, we ensure deliverability is optimized for those who follow good sender rules.
 This also help reduce the risk that the used pool email IP gets blacklisted (even if the risk still exists, eg. blacklist systems mistake).

 A website has a certain email sending reputation associated to it.
-By sending emails and collecting feedback from the network (server logs and user abuse reports), we are able to calculate a sending reputation for the website.
+By sending emails and collecting feedback from the network (server logs and user abuse reports) as well as passing emails through our own proprietary anti-spam AI filters, we are able to calculate a sending reputation for the website and block spam emails before they get sent.

-This reputation is used to move the website to a certain email delivery pool (eg. high-reputation pool).
+This reputation is used to move the website to a certain email delivery pool (high-reputation to low-reputation).

 At the time of the website creation, we don't know yet about the email sending reputation of the website.
 Thus, the website is assigned the medium-reputation pool by default.
 It is then moved up or down on the reputation ladder, or kept in the medium pool, provided more email sending data.